mrange/pt_src3/README.md

 ## The Gurgelkvack "convent" 1992

 ![Gurgelkvack "convent" from Reine](images/gurgelkvack.jpg)
-> We learnt later that "convent" in english didn't mean what we thought it did.
+> We later learnt that "convent" in english didn't mean what we thought it did.

 Summer 1992 Impulse arranged the first Impulse demo party.
 We had great ambitions but not many turned up.
 Still we had fun and in the end I think we all thought it was a success.
 The pizza guy was less pleased as he had stocked up in anticipation of several hundred hungry nerds buying pizza.

 ## Motorola Inside'93

 ![Nerds playing games](images/motorola_inside.JPG)
-> Me holding my beloved calculator, Johan is playing some game.
+> Mårten (Lance) holding my beloved calculator, Johan (Jez) is playing some game.

 Because Gurgelkvack'92 was fun we followed up next summer with Motorola Inside'93.